yiyichanmyae/nlp/README.md

 [tokenize_basic_tensorflow_keras.ipynb](tokenize_basic_tensorflow_keras.ipynb) - Notebook with basic tokenization code to tokenize the sentences with spaces using tensorflow and keras

 [WordNet.ipynb](WordNet.ipynb) - checking synonyms and hypernyms of WordNet from NLTK

+[preprocessing.ipynb](preprocessing.ipynb) - normalizing and tokenizing the tweets including processing with stopwords, punctuations, stemming, lowercase and hyperlinks